mortenvestergaard/mortenvestergaard/README.md

 - 👋 Hi, I’m @mortenvestergaard - Morten Vestergaard.
 - 👀 I’m interested in mainly C# (.Net5/6), Angular and HTML/CSS.
 - 🌱 I’m currently learning WEB API's, Angular and C# backend services.
-- 💞️ I’m not currently looking for or collaborating on any project.
+- 💞️ I’m currently not collaborating on any project.
 - 📫 How to reach me:
 <!---
 mortenvestergaard/mortenvestergaard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.